popeyBigG/Futbolada/README.md

 # Futbolada
-Made with nodeJS project made by myself
+Project made with nodeJS by myself